simongog/sdsl-lite/README.md

 -------------------
 The library was successfully tested on the following configurations
-  * Mac OS X 10.7.3 on a MacBookPro equipped with a Intel Core i5
+  * Mac OS X 10.7.3 on a MacBookPro equipped with a Intel Core i5 CPU
-  * Ubuntu Linux 12.04 running on a server equipped with INtel Xeon (E5640) CPUs
+  * Ubuntu Linux 12.04 running on a server equipped with Intel Xeon (E5640) CPUs

 We plan to support Windows in the near future.